W8JI House Hamshack

 This is me January 1, 2010 during the Straight Key Night operation.
 This is a nice little rally for old radios and old manual keys.

-I forgot how much work it is sending with a straight key!
+I forgot how much work and how much fun it is sending with a straight key!

 Boatanchor gear in use in this picture includes a Globe Scout 65A and a Hammarlund HQ-120.
 The HQ-120 includes the factory crystal filter.
 It was manufactured one month to the day before the WWII Pearl Harbor attack.